Why does it matter?

 Assistant Headteacher, Catherine McGirr has oversight of the Careers Provision at Guiseley School.
 Contact: [email protected] / 01943 872315

-Careers Strategic Lead for Guiseley School is Sakina Khan, who leads on ensuring a range of opportunities and experiences are mapped out for all students throughout their academic career at Guiseley School and coordinates Year 12 Work Experience.
+Careers Lead for Guiseley School is Sakina Khan, who leads on ensuring a range of opportunities and experiences are mapped out for all students throughout their academic career at Guiseley School and coordinates Year 12 Work Experience.
 Contact: [email protected] / 01943 872315

 Careers Adviser for Guiseley School is Vanessa White supports the communication and coordination of all our careers events, meetings, and takes consideration of opportunities.
 Contact: [email protected] / 01943 872315